IP literacy matters

 Why Intellectual Property is Essential to STEM Education

-CIPU works with educators, IP organizations, creators, students, lawyers and IP holders to organize and make more accessible IP education activities and resources.
+CIPU works with educators, creators, students, organizations, investors, lawyers and IP owners to organize and make accessible IP awareness content and resources.

-- Identify, summarize and centralize timely activities, materials and organizations that make the purpose and impact of IP clearer and more accessible.
+- Identify, summarize and centralize content that makes the purpose and impact of IP clearer and more meaningful to a range of audiences.